 NOTE: All applications for subdivision of land within the Direct Bushfire Impact Zone as outlined in Figure 10a or land identified as an area of bushfire hazard in a bushfire hazard map in the Victorian planning scheme, must provide a detailed fire risk assessment undertaken by a suitably qualified and experienced consultant that supports the subdivision design and siting of development to minimise bushfire risk.

-Figure 10a: Strategic Design Principles for Residential Interface to Wildfire Management Overlay
+Figure 10a: Strategic Design Principles for Residential Interface to Wildfire Management Overlay characteristics and management, topography and orientation of slope.

 Figure 10b: Fuel Managed Buffers